-Nelson Algren (1909-1981) found fame with the publication of his 1949 book, The Man with the Golden Arm and then controversial movie that followed in 1955 staring Frank Sinatra and Kim Novak.
+Nelson Algren (1909-1981) found fame with the publication of his 1949 book, The Man with the Golden Arm, and then a controversial movie that followed in 1955 starring Frank Sinatra and Kim Novak.
 As in all his work, The Man with the Golden Arm turned a harsh spotlight on the lives of the poor, addicted, alcoholic and afflicted.
 His focus on the “people on the other side of the billboard” as he put it set him in stark contrast to his literary contemporaries.

 The life and times of Nelson Algren are as fascinating as his literary output.
-Coming from modest means, and graduating from college at the height of the Great Depression, he explored the experience and consequences of poverty by riding the rails in the 1930’s as a hobo, picking fruit with migrant laborers and working as a carny, all the while documenting the lives of those whose only sin was owning nothing.
+Coming from modest means, and graduating from college at the height of the Great Depression, he explored the experience and consequences of poverty by riding the rails in the 1930s as a hobo, picking fruit with migrant laborers and working as a carny, all the while documenting the lives of those whose only sin was owning nothing.
 After gaining fame from The Man with the Golden Arm, he began a decades-long love affair with French existentialist Simone de Beauvoir, who visited him at his Miller cabin.
 While he wrote, she began a treatise on women and women’s position in the world.
-Algren counselled her that women were considered a second class sex, inferior to men, much as African Americans were considered second class to white America at the time.
+Algren counseled her that women were considered a second-class sex, inferior to men, much as African Americans were considered second-class to white America at the time.
 As a result, she named her book The Second Sex, and began a revolution that changed the world.

 Readers of Nelson Algren are unable to walk past the poor “stumblebums” of the street without concern.
 As biographer Bettina Drew stated, “Algren demands compassion” from his readers.
 He demands sympathy for the less fortunate.
 His realistic portrayal of the poor has made him able to be considered the Dostoevsky of American Literature.